yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-windowsupdatereference.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A reference to specific Windows content.
+Represents specific Windows 10 update content.
 In a deployment, the same windowsUpdateReference could result in devices receiving different update revisions, but the content is considered contextually equivalent for all devices in the deployment.

 Inherits from [softwareUpdateReference](../resources/windowsupdates-softwareupdatereference.md).